ttrieu2025/digital-thermometer/README.md

 * Firmware-level calibration and unit conversion

 * Serial output for monitoring and visualization
-* Python-based strip chart with Celcius and Fahrenheit degress
+* Python-based strip chart with Celsius and Fahrenheit degress

 ![Celcius Mode](Public/Celcius.jpg)